steemit/wallet/docs/AI-driver/04-query-cache.md

   exact URL (see `savings-withdraw-history.tsx`), optionally combined with the wallet refresh nonce (see 06).

-## Degradation signaling — two mechanisms, one wired
+## Degradation signaling — one store, two inputs (wired 2026-09)

-- `X-Degraded: true` responses are read by `cachedFetch` into a global `degradation-state` (`setDegraded`) — but **nothing subscribes to it** (`subscribeToDegradation`/`isDegraded` have zero consumers, and `CachedFetchResult.degraded` is read by no caller).
-The only user-visible degradation UI is `DegradationBanner` → `useServiceHealth` polling `/api/health` every 60s.
+- The per-response channel: `X-Degraded: true` responses are read by `cachedFetch` on every fetch path (including `noStore` and background refresh) into the global `degradation-state` (`setDegraded`); a healthy response writes `setDegraded(false)` — recovery.
+- The polling channel: `useServiceHealth` polls `/api/health` every 60s AND subscribes to `degradation-state`, merging both: outage > (response-degraded OR poll-degraded) > poll status.
+  Effect: a degraded query response shows `DegradationBanner` within its normal render cycle (not up to 60s later); the poll remains the backstop for pages that issue no queries; the banner hides only when responses are healthy again AND the poll says healthy.
-  If you build per-request degraded UX, subscribe to the existing state instead of inventing a third channel (and beware HTTP-cache interactions: a `private, max-age=15` response makes post-action refresh() serve cached bodies — the proposals vote-toggle staleness bug).
+- If you build per-request degraded UX, subscribe to the existing `degradation-state` store instead of inventing a third channel (and beware HTTP-cache interactions: a `private, max-age=15` response makes post-action refresh() serve cached bodies — the proposals vote-toggle staleness bug).